Grade retention: Research

-There is no conclusive evidence that grade retention is significantly helpful, and much of the existing research has been methodologically invalid due to the selection bias in the group allocation phase.
-The three different types of studies that exist or have been proposed have inherent pitfalls to overcome before the resulting data can be deemed as accurate.
+Due to the difficulty of constructing studies, there is as of yet no conclusive research proving that grade retention is significantly helpful or harmful.
+Some existing research has been accused of being methodologically invalid due to the selection bias in the group allocation phase.
+The three different types of studies that exist or have been proposed may have inherent pitfalls to overcome before the resulting data can be deemed as accurate.